 - Select the SD card drive name and right-click on it.
-Click on Uninstall device and then OK.
+Click on the Uninstall device and then OK.

-- Disconnect the SD card from PC and re-connect it again.
+- Disconnect the SD card from the PC and re-connect it again.
 Your computer will detect it and install the right driver.

 Method 5: Format the SD card

 If you’ve tried out all the methods above yet with no luck, you can reformat it.
 This is the last chance to fix a corrupted SD card.

 - Go to Disk Management.